emnify/product-docs/docs/services/platform/events/event-types.md

 Exclusively for devices with enabled SMS quota management.

 :::caution
-Once this happens, the SMS quota status updates from **Active** to **Exhausted**, and the device won't be able to consume from the SMS service.
+Once this happens, the SMS quota status updates from **Active** to **Exhausted**, and the device won't be able to use the SMS service.
 Established connections for that device disconnect within seconds, and new connection requests are denied until a new SMS quota is assigned or SMS quota management is disabled in the service profile.
 :::